Best TV shows to watch on Amazon Prime Video UK

 The Last Man on Earth

 Will Forte (30 Rock) stars opposite Kristen Schaal (Bob’s Burgers) in this comedy series about exactly what it says in the title: The Last Man on Earth.
 Two strangers with nothing in common must work together if the human race is to survive.
-Watch on Amazon Prime Video
+Watch The Last Man on Earth on Amazon Prime Video

 Treadstone